Alternate Nostril Breathing

 Breathing in through your left nostril will access the right “feeling” hemisphere of your brain, and breathing in through your right nostril, will access the left “thinking” hemisphere of your brain.
 Consciously alternating your breath between either nostril will allow you to activate and access your whole brain.

-The practise of Nadi Shodhana or Alternate Nostril Breathing helps to unblock the channels through which the prana flows and the flow of prana is balanced through the two nadis of Ida and Pingula.
+The practise of Nadi Shodhana or Alternate Nostril Breathing helps to unblock the channels through which the prana flows and it balances the flow of prana through the two nadis of Ida and Pingula.

 How to practise Nadi Shodhana